krestenkrab/hanoidb/README.md

 - Operations-friendly "append-only" storage
   - allows you to backup live system
   - crash-recovery is very fast and the logic is straight forward
-  - All data subject to CRC32 checksums
+  - all data subject to CRC32 checksums
+  - data can be compressed on disk to save space
-- Supports efficient range queries
+- Efficient range queries
   - Riak secondary indexing
   - Fast key and bucket listing
 - Uses bloom filters to avoid unnecessary lookups on disk
+- Time-based expiry of data
+  - configure the database to expire data older than n seconds
+  - specify a lifetime in seconds for any particular key/value pair
 - Efficient resource utilization
-  - Doesn't store all keys in memory
+  - doesn't store all keys in memory
-  - Uses a modest number of file descriptors proportional to the number of levels
+  - uses a modest number of file descriptors proportional to the number of levels
-  - IO is generally balanced between random and sequential
+  - I/O is generally balanced between random and sequential
-  - Low CPU overhead
+  - low CPU overhead
 - ~2000 lines of pure Erlang code in src/*.erl

-HanoiDB is developed by Trifork, a Riak expert solutions provider.
-You're most welcome to contact us if you want help optimizing your Riak setup.
+HanoiDB is developed by Trifork, a Riak expert solutions provider, and Basho Technologies, makers of Riak.
+HanoiDB can be used in Riak via the `riak_kv_tower_backend` repository.

 ### Configuration options